 - A flock of 11 birds observed crossing the Strait from Spain on 23 September 2016.
-“It took barely 12 minutes for them to reach the African coast” according to Yeray Seminario who observed them.
+“It took barely 12 minutes for them to reach the African coast” said Yeray Seminario who observed them.
 All 11 birds were colour-ringed.

-- A flock of 6 birds observed arriving from Europe to the Moroccan coast on 2 November 2016 by Juan Ramírez Román and Antonio Román Muñoz.
-The observers visited northern Morocco to watch vulture migration and were located between Tanger-Med port and Punta Cires when they saw the Bald Ibises.
+- A flock of 6 birds observed arriving to the Moroccan coast from Europe on 2 November 2016 by Juan Ramírez Román and Antonio Román Muñoz.
+The observers, who visited the area to watch vulture migration, were located between Tanger-Med port and Punta Cires when they saw the Bald Ibises.

-It should also be noted that although the Moroccan population of Bald Ibis is generally sedentary, some birds disperse over long distance both south and north of the breeding areas (e.g. 2 birds photographed at Larache in spring 2016, some 650 Km north of the breeding sites).
+It should also be noted that although the Moroccan population of Northern Bald Ibis is generally sedentary, some birds disperse over long distances both south and north of the breeding areas (e.g. 2 birds photographed at Larache in spring 2016, some 650 Km north of the breeding sites).

 López, J. M., Quevedo, M. A., Sánchez, I., Rodríguez, B., Gimeno, D. & Aguilera, E. 2015.
 Crónica de la reintroducción del Ibis eremita en Andalucía.
 Quercus (349): 14–23.

-José Manuel López Vázquez, the coordinator of the Reintroduction Program of the Bald Ibis in Andalusia, said in a email that the project verified the disappearance of the 11-bird flock but couldn’t verify the disappearance of more birds.
+José Manuel López Vázquez, the coordinator of the reintroduction program in Andalusia, said in a email that the project verified the disappearance of the 11-bird flock but couldn’t verify the disappearance of more birds.
 He also said that Northern Bald Ibis fly regularly over coastal areas of Tarifa near the bird observatories.
-These birds sometimes cross the coast lines and appear as they are heading to Morocco, but in fact return back to Spain at other places.
-He shared with me unpublished maps showing satellite-tracked birds in the sea but were not crossing the Strait (that means most of the birds seen by Fundación Migres and reported by EFE Verde were not migrating).
+These birds sometimes cross the coast lines and appear as they are heading to Morocco, but some of them return back to Spain at other places.
+He shared with me unpublished maps showing satellite-tracked birds in the open sea but were not crossing the Strait.
 More details can be added when available.
 Edit: table 1 in Bowden et al. (2018) summarises all sightings of Northern Bald Ibis by the Migres Foundation (both those who crossed the Strait, and those who didn’t).

 A short note describing the observation of the 6-bird flock crossing the the Strait of Gibraltar just published in the journal Oryx (March 2017):